System Design: Building a Real-Time Chat Application

 }

-The client sends an acknowledgment back over the WebSocket when it receives a message.
-This flips the status from SENT to DELIVERED.
-Simple, reliable.
+The client sends an acknowledgment back over the WebSocket when it receives a message, which flips the status from SENT to DELIVERED.
+It is simple and reliable, and it avoids polling the server for delivery confirmation.

 Presence System with Redis

 Presence is one of those features that looks trivial but gets tricky at scale.
-I use Redis TTL keys:
+A clean approach uses Redis TTL keys that expire if the client stops sending heartbeats:

 @Service